JoeyBGOfficial/MIMO-TWR-Identity-Threat-Recognition/README.md

 (3) Run the following scripts in sequence.
 Please follow the sequence below strictly!
 Each script should only be run after the previous one has finished executing: "SimH_Dataset_Generator_PSNR.m" -> "SimH_Dataset_Generator_TRGS.m" -> "SimH_Dataset_Merging.m" -> "SimH_Riemann_Featureset_Generator.m".
 Once the execution is complete, your MATLAB workspace should appear as shown below:

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/f9892a47-ec19-4300-a841-250a8c54f083" />
-Fig. 2.
-The MATLAB workspace screenshot after running all the simulated dataset generator codes.

 (4) Run "SimH_Recognition_Model.m".
 When all the models are trained and validated, the figures will be generated automatically.
 We believe that you should be able to obtain results that are identical to those presented in the paper.